Melbourne, Australia – Free PDF Travel Guide Book

 One of the top attractions in Melbourne is the Royal Botanic Gardens.

-Founded in 1846, the Royal Botanic Gardens is located around 2 kms from Melbourne’s Central Business District in the center of the green parkland that extends towards south of the Yarra.
+Founded in 1846, the Royal Botanic Gardens is located around 2 km from Melbourne’s Central Business District in the center of the green parkland that extends towards the south of the Yarra.
 The gardens are located in two places, one is in Melbourne and the other is in Cranbourne.
 The gardens are spread across 38 hectares are home to more than 49,000 plants, with over 8,480 different plant species, some of which are really rare.

 In addition to checking out the huge diversity of flora, tourists can also go for distinctive tours and come to understand and appreciate the natural work of art.
-The Aboriginal Heritage Walk is a well-liked tour which offers an insight into the rich heritage and culture of the indigenous people of the country.
+The Aboriginal Heritage Walk is a well-liked tour that offers an insight into the rich heritage and culture of the indigenous people of the country.
 The ‘Children’s Garden’ section is specifically aimed towards spurring a new crop of gardeners.
 Visitors can picnic with friends and family near the lake and/or enjoy traditional sessions of tea at the popular ‘The Terrace café.’
 In the summers there is live theater as well as moonlight cinema in the gardens.
 People can relax and enjoy the entertainment under the starry sky.